If you have been appointed as an executor of a Will then you are responsible for carrying out the wishes of the person who has died.

 As an executor your basic duties are to collect the assets of the person who has died, pay any debts and then distribute the estate in accordance with the terms of the Will.
 Depending on the nature of the person’s assets when they die it may also be necessary for you to apply for a Grant of Probate.

-For more information, read this blog: 20 important steps for an Executor of a Will
+For more information, read this blog: What Does an Executor of a Will Have to Do?

 What is a Grant of Probate?

 A Grant of Probate is recognition that you are authorised by the Will to act as the executor.
 We liken it to a passport.
 It is proof to third parties that you have authority to deal with the deceased person’s assets.

 If your loved one or family member has died without a Will it may be necessary for you to apply to the Court for Letters of Administration appointing you as the administrator of the estate.

 What do you have to do if you have been appointed as Administrator?

 An administrator’s duties are similar to the duties of an executor, however, they must distribute the estate assets in accordance with the laws that govern what happens when a person dies intestate (without a will).